‘Simple and shareable virtual reality experience for kids and families’

 There are some outlandish projects to be built in Labo fashion.
 Nintendo is bringing a new Labo VR kit for the Switch cardboard that puts the system inches from your face.
 The main Labo VR kit is available to purchase at $79.99 from April 12th.

 Nintendo’s Labo VR kit contains all six of the toy-con projects.
 It includes the bird and a wind pedal, aforementioned elephant, VR goggles, a blaster, a camera.
 You can also buy a $39.99 starter kit and purchase additional kits online later whenever you want.
 Nintendo will release two expansion packs ($19.99 each).

 Looks like Nintendo’s aim is to build out a fun concept rather than seriously engaging with a new form factor or gameplay mechanics.
-The Switch has a 720p 60fps display split for two eyes results in an incredibly low-resolution experience.
+The Switch has a 720p 60fps display split for two eyes resulting in an incredibly low-resolution experience.
 Therefore it is not a natural fit for virtual reality.
 But the content looks like a lot of fun.
-You can also play with kit without mounting your Switch to your face.
+You can also play with the kit without mounting your Switch to your face.
 It is not a traditional head-mounted display.

-Nintendo of America incoming president Doug Bowser said in a statement that the kit is a way to “introduce virtual reality in a way that’s fun and approachable for both kids and kids at heart,”.
+Nintendo of America’s incoming president Doug Bowser said in a statement that the kit is a way to “introduce virtual reality in a way that’s fun and approachable for both kids and kids at heart,”.
 The Labo VR sets launch on April 12th.